codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 void loop() {
 }
 ```
-After compiling and uploading the second sketch the serial output shows that Wifi is still working and I can read the Wifi key/password/psk in plain text:
+After compiling and uploading the second sketch the serial output shows that Wifi is still working and I can read the Wifi key (=password/psk) in plain text:
 ```
 Connect without credentials
 .